 5. Through Genius Google Searches

 If you regularly use Google for searches, you may be aware of the power of its search terms.
 Glassdoor describes a method that allows you to use these search terms to turn the tables on applicant tracking systems to scout out unadvertised job openings.
 For instance, searching for site:Taleo.net will generate a list of sites using the popular Taleo ATS for résumé screening.
 Adding the search term intitle:careers limits the search to web pages that have “career” in the title (and are therefore more likely to include job listings).

 6. Exploring Company Websites

-You won’t necessarily be seeking out job openings, although you can certainly apply to any posted openings that interest you.
+You won’t necessarily be seeking out job openings, although you can certainly apply to any posted opportunities that interest you.
 Instead, you should scout out company blogs, annual reports or press releases for news about the company.
-Look for announcements of new products, expanded facilities or other signs that the company may be seeking additional staff in the near future.
-You will also be well prepared for any interviews that you may obtain, since you’ll have extensive knowledge about the company.
+Look for announcements of new products, expanded facilities or other signs that the company may be seeking additional staff soon.
+You will also be well prepared for any interviews that you may obtain since you’ll have extensive knowledge about the company.

 7. By Shaking Hands at Networking Events